Men's Health: Is gender a factor or not?

 - The way society treats men is unhealthy (“man bashing”) and disadvantages men.
 We need to change the way society treats men and address the disadvantages that men experience.

-- “The System” is not as effective at providing supporting services to men as it could be, therefore we need to change the way “The System” provides services to men, for example, by becoming more male-friendly.
+- “The System” is not as effective at providing support services to men as it could be, therefore we need to change the way “The System” provides services to men, for example, by becoming more male-friendly.

 So how has the Government responded to these (at times) competing theories in its Draft Men's Health Strategy?
 On first reading, the authors of the Strategy appear to have got around the question of how “being a man” shapes men’s health by conceptualising men as health consumers and focusing on making health services more “male-centred”.

-This is a pragmatic and practical response but it doesn't align with the approach taken in Draft Women's Health Strategy which appears to embrace the theory that the main reason “being a woman” can have a negative impact on health, is gender inequality/inequity.
+This is a pragmatic and practical response but it doesn't align with the approach taken in the Draft Women's Health Strategy, which appears to embrace the theory that the main reason “being a woman” can have a negative impact on health, is gender inequality/inequity.
 This is reflected in the National Women’s Health Strategy as follows: